alexruperez/ARSafariActivity/readme.md

 ## Requirements

 - As `UIActivity` is iOS >= 6 only, so is the subclass.
 - This project uses ARC.
-If you want to use it in a non ARC project, you must add the `-fobjc-arc` compiler flag to ARChromeActivity.m in Target Settings > Build Phases > Compile Sources.
+If you want to use it in a non ARC project, you must add the `-fobjc-arc` compiler flag to ARSafariActivity.m in Target Settings > Build Phases > Compile Sources.

 ## Installation